-- What is the Navy's basis for its view that the FFG(X)-a ship about three-quarters as large as the Flight III DDG-51, and with installed capabilities that are in many cases similar to those of the DDG-51-can be procured for about one-half the cost of the Flight III DDG-51? - DDG-51s are procured using multiyear procurement (MYP), which reduces their procurement cost by several percent, while the FFG(X) DD&C contract is a contract with options, which operates as a form of annual contracting and consequently does not achieve the kinds of savings that are possible with an MYP contract.30 Would adjusting for this difference by assuming the use of annual contracting for procuring DDG-51s mean that the difference between the Flight III DDG-51 and the FFG(X) in cost per thousand tons displacement, other things held equal, is greater than the figure of 36% shown above? - What is the Navy's basis for its view that the FFG(X)-a ship with a full collection of permanently installed combat system equipment-can be procured for a cost per thousand tons of full load displacement that is about 15% less than that of the LCS-1 variant of the LCS, a ship built by the same shipyard that features only a partial collection of permanently installed combat system equipment?31 - What is the Navy's basis for its view that the FFG(X)-a ship built to Navy combat survivability standards and featuring a full collection of installed Navy combat system equipment-can be procured for a cost per thousand tons of full load displacement that is 15% less than that of the NSC, a ship built to a Coast Guard rather than Navy combat-survivability standard and featuring a moremodest collection of combat system equipment? - To what degree can differences in costs for building ships at F/MM compared to costs for building ships at the shipyards that build DDG-51s and NSCs account for the FFG(X)'s lower estimated cost per thousand tons displacement? - To what degree can the larger size of the FFG(X) compared to the LCS-1 variant of the LCS or the NSC account for the FFG(X)'s lower estimated cost per thousand tons displacement? - To what degree will process improvements at F/MM, beyond those that were in place for building LCSs, permit FFG(X)s to be built at the Navy's estimated cost per thousand tons? - How much might the cost of building FFG(X)s be reduced by converting the FFG(X) contract into a block buy contract (i.e., a multiyear contract)?
+- What is the Navy's basis for its view that the FFG-62-a ship about three-quarters as large as the Flight III DDG-51, and with installed capabilities that are in many cases similar to those of the DDG-51-can be procured for about one-half the cost of the Flight III DDG-51? - DDG-51s are procured using multiyear procurement (MYP), which reduces their procurement cost by several percent, while the FFG-62 DD&C contract is a contract with options, which operates as a form of annual contracting and consequently does not achieve the kinds of savings that are possible with an MYP contract.39 Would adjusting for this difference by assuming the use of annual contracting for procuring DDG-51s mean that the difference between the Flight III DDG-51 and the FFG-62 in cost per thousand tons displacement, other things held equal, is greater than the figure of 36% shown above in the initial CRS analysis? - What is the Navy's basis for its view that the FFG-62-a ship with a full collection of permanently installed combat system equipment-can be procured for a cost per thousand tons of full load displacement that is (by CRS's initial analysis) about 15% less than that of the LCS-1 variant of the LCS, a ship built by the same shipyard that features only a partial collection of permanently installed combat system equipment?40 - What is the Navy's basis for its view that the FFG-62-a ship built to Navy combat survivability standards and featuring a full collection of installed Navy combat system equipment-can be procured for a cost per thousand tons of full load displacement that is (by CRS's initial analysis) 15% less than that of the NSC, a ship built to a Coast Guard rather than Navy combat-survivability standard and featuring a more-modest collection of combat system equipment? - To what degree can differences in costs for building ships at F/MM compared to costs for building ships at the shipyards that build DDG-51s and NSCs account for the FFG-62's lower estimated cost per thousand tons displacement? - To what degree can the larger size of the FFG-62 compared to the LCS-1 variant of the LCS or the NSC account for the FFG-62's lower estimated cost per thousand tons displacement? - To what degree will process improvements at F/MM, beyond those that were in place for building LCSs, permit FFG-62s to be built at the Navy's estimated cost per thousand tons? - How much might the cost of building FFG-62s be reduced by converting the FFG-62 contract into a block buy contract (i.e., a multiyear contract)?

-30 For additional discussion of the savings that are possible with MYP contracts, see CRS Report R41909, Multiyear Procurement (MYP) and Block Buy Contracting in Defense Acquisition: Background and Issues for Congress, by Ronald O'Rourke
+39 For additional discussion of the savings that are possible with MYP contracts, see CRS Report R41909, Multiyear Procurement (MYP) and Block Buy Contracting in Defense Acquisition: Background and Issues for Congress, by Ronald O'Rourke.

-31 Some of the combat system equipment of a deployed LCS consists of a modular mission package is not permanently built into the ship.
+40 Some of the combat system equipment of a deployed LCS consists of a modular mission package is not permanently built into the ship.
 These modular mission packages are procured separately from the ship, and their procurement costs are not included in the unit procurement costs of LCSs.
 For additional discussion, see CRS Report RL33741, Navy Littoral Combat Ship (LCS) Program: Background and Issues for Congress, by Ronald O'Rourke.